Nvidia Shield and Spot: What you need to know

 The Spot is a support device for the Shield TV that will let owners use Google Assistant anywhere in their home, much like the Amazon Echo Dot.

-“We felt if you have google assistant you’d want it all over your home, so we made the Nvidia Spot,” said Jen-Hsun.
+“We felt if you have Google Assistant you’d want it all over your home, so we made the Nvidia Spot,” said Jen-Hsun.

 “This tiny device plugs directly into the wall and because the computing is done on the Shield you can have them all over the house.”